OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Forms_in_Rubric_Scoring.md

 ### Evaluation rubric example

-This is how a evaluation rubric could look like:
+This is how a assessment rubric could look like:

 ![Example rubric form](assets/Rubrik_Formular_Beispiel1.png){ class="shadow lightbox" }